merchisdk/sdk/docs/_typescript/nested.md

 content_markdown: |-
   Entities can have relationships to other entities.

-  For example, categories are always linked to a `domain`, which is the merchi name for a store.
+  For example, categories are always linked to a `domain`, which is the Merchi name for a store.

-  When creating an entity, you can attach a merchi `Domain` object to the category object, in order to specify when domain it should be attached to.
+  When creating an entity, you can attach a Merchi `Domain` object to the category object, in order to specify when domain it should be attached to.
 left_code_blocks:
   - code_block: |-